nmehta001/notes/money/mse-academy/2_budgeting_taxation.md

 Income tax rises in proportion to your earnings (progressive tax).

-## 2.3 The economic impact of income tax
+## 2.3 The Economic Impact of Income Tax

 Income tax accounts for nearly one-third of the government’s tax receipts.
 It’s used to pay for government spendings such as the police, the NHS and the civil service.

-# 3. Nation Insurance Contributions
+# 3. National Insurance Contributions

 The second important deduction from your gross income is National Insurance Contributions, these come from both you as an employee and your employer.